National Aeronautics and Space Administration

 Forrester retired from the Army in October 2005.

 NASA EXPERIENCE: Forrester was assigned to NASA at the Johnson Space Center as an Aerospace Engineer in July 1993.
 His technical assignments within the Astronaut Office Operations Development Branch have included: flight software testing with the Shuttle Avionics Integration Laboratory (SAIL); Astronaut Office Representative for Landing/Rollout issues, Multi‑function Electronic Display System (MEDS) upgrade of the orbiter fleet and the Portable In-flight Landing Operations Trainer (PILOT).
-He has also served as the crew representative for robotics development for the International Space Station (ISS).
+He has also served as the crew representative for robotics development for the International Space Station.

-SPACEFLIGHT EXPERIENCE: STS-105 Discovery (August 10 to August 22, 2001) was the 11th mission to the ISS.
-While at the orbital outpost, the STS-105 crew delivered the Expedition 3 crew, attached the Leonardo Multi-Purpose Logistics Module (MPLM) and transferred more than 2.7 metric tons of supplies and equipment to the ISS.
+SPACEFLIGHT EXPERIENCE: STS-105 Discovery (August 10 to August 22, 2001) was the 11th mission to the International Space Station.
+While at the orbital outpost, the STS-105 crew delivered the Expedition 3 crew, attached the Leonardo Multi-Purpose Logistics Module (MPLM) and transferred more than 2.7 metric tons of supplies and equipment to the station.
 During the mission, Pat Forrester and Dan Barry performed two spacewalks totaling 11 hours and 45 minutes of EVA time.
 Forrester served as the prime robotics operator to install the MPLM.
 STS-105 also brought home the Expedition 2 crew.
 The STS-105 mission was accomplished in 186 orbits of the Earth, traveling more than 4.9 million miles in 285 hours and 13 minutes.

-STS-117 Atlantis (June 8 to June 22, 2007) was the 118th shuttle mission and the 21st mission to visit the ISS, delivering the second starboard truss segment, the third set of U.S. solar arrays and batteries and associated equipment.
+STS-117 Atlantis (June 8 to June 22, 2007) was the 118th shuttle mission and the 21st mission to visit the International Space Station, delivering the second starboard truss segment, the third set of U.S. solar arrays and batteries and associated equipment.
 The successful construction and repair mission involved four spacewalks by two teams.
 Forrester accumulated 13 hours and 37 minutes of EVA time in two spacewalks.
 The mission also delivered and returned with an expedition crewmember.
 STS-117 returned to land at Edwards Air Force Base, California, having traveled 5.8 million miles in 14 days.